astyonax/TimingParis/README.md

 *Estimated CO<sub>2</sub> production per passenger per trip for uniform trip distribution.
 Carbon production is estimated from the Refs.
 [1, 2].
 Remember that these histograms are not weighted with the real trips distribution, hence it's not representative of the current production.
 The label `car < bike` stands for cars faster than bikes, viceversa `car > bike` means the opposite. [[Code](notebooks/TimeParis-plots-kgCO2.ipynb)]*

-Useless to say, every means of transport has an impact on CO<sub>2</sub> production.
+Useless to say, every means of transport has an impact on CO~2~ production.
 Bikes and public transport of course make no exception (Refs.
 [1, 2]).
 For bike the estimate considers production, maintenance and fuel.
 The figure above shows the total impact on carbon production if bikes were always chosen when more convenient.
-For the uniform distribution of trips I employed, this would lead to **~20%** less kg CO<sub>2</sub>/passenger/trip.
+For the uniform distribution of trips I employed, this would lead to **~20%** less kg CO~2~/passenger/trip.

-So, in spite of a 35% of trips which are more convenient by bike, we get a mere 20% reduction of CO<sub>2</sub> production.
+So, in spite of a 35% of trips which are more convenient by bike, we get a mere 20% reduction of CO~2~ production.
 One reason may be found on the distribution of trips favourable by bike.
 As noted already in the previous section **"Comparing Trips"**, bikes win over cars on short trajectories.
-Hence they take away a smaller part of the total CO<sub>2</sub>production.
+Hence they take away a smaller part of the total CO~2~ production.

 > **Speculative thoughts warning**
 >